 What is EndoPredict?

 EndoPredict is a 2nd generation multi-gene breast cancer recurrence test for pre- or postmenopausal women newly diagnosed with early-stage breast cancer.
-Created for the purpose of highly accurate assessment of 10-year risk of distant recurrence of the disease EndoPredict combines into an unique indicator (EPClin score) gene expression with clinically pathological features providing outstanding prognostic performance that will ensure the healthcare professional that chemotherapy is or is not required to accompany endocrine treatment.
+Created for the purpose of highly accurate assessment of 5 to 15-year risk of distant recurrence of the disease EndoPredict combines into an unique indicator (EPClin score) gene expression with clinically pathological features providing outstanding prognostic performance that will ensure the healthcare professional that chemotherapy is or is not required to accompany endocrine treatment.

 EndoPredict has demonstrated superiority versus other similar tests in a recently published retrospective bio-marker analysis that included 774 postmenopausal women with ER+, HER2– breast cancer, pooled data being obtained within January 2009 until April 2015*.